- What Thalassemia is

 What is Thalassemia?

 Thalassemia is a disease that affects your blood.
 It is passed from parents to children through genes.
 People with this condition have less hemoglobin in their blood, which carries oxygen in the body.
+There are two types:

 - Thalassemia Minor (The "Carrier"): If you have Thalassemia Minor, you’re a "carrier."
 You likely feel completely healthy – maybe you didn’t even know you had it!
 Carriers have slightly less healthy red blood cells, but it doesn’t affect daily life.
 The onlyrisk?
 If your partner is also a carrier, it can pass to your children.